Feichien/java-11/README.md

     ```

 1. An Optional type is used to express a result that could be "not applicable" without using null references.
 The Optional instance methods are summarised below:
+2. The *of(T t) will throw NullPointerException if you pass null.
+If you want to avoid NullPointerException, you should use *.ofNullable(T t) method.
+This will return Optional.empty if you pass null.
+3. You cannot change the contents of Optional object after creation
     <p align="center">
         <img src="res/table4.3.JPG">
     </p>